gusztavj/Focus-Wizard/readme.md

 * If you hide an object by name, you can make it visible by custom property value.
 * You only need to specify a regex if you want to control something.
 If you, for example, don't use custom object properties for this purpose, you don't need to define rules for them.
-* Visibility of modifiers of objects made hidden initially or by any of the rules are is affected.
+* Visibility of modifiers of objects made hidden initially or by any of the rules is not affected.

 ### Tagging Objects and Modifiers